michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 * **Level 3:** Analogue (via spectral matching in MS2Query or propagation of a Level 1 or 2 compound), or an *in silico* spectral library match (CSI:FingerID).
 * **Level 4:** Compound class assignment.
 * **Level 5:** Formula or HRMS (High-Resolution Mass Spectrometry) only.

+## Annotation Confidence Levels

+MAPS assigns annotations according to a prioritisation system within each confidence level, with annotations derived from higher ranking annotation tools removed from the pool of candidates in lower ranking tools.

+1.

 ### Primary Output: `final-annotation-df.csv`